hodrigohamalho/fis-rest/README.md

-# Spring Boot Camel REST / SQL QuickStart
+# Spring Boot Camel REST / SQL Example

 This example demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API.